pywbem/pywbem/DEVELOP.md

   - `git push --set-upstream origin release_M.N.U` - if branch is pushed for the first time
   - `git push` - after first time, for normal additional commit
   - `git push -f` - after first time, if a rebase was used
-* On Github, create a Pull Request for this branch.
-This will trigger the Travis CI run.
+* On Github, create a Pull Request for the target branch.
+This will trigger the Travis CI run. **Important:** Regardless of which branch the commit was based upon, Github will by default target the master branch for the merge.
+  So if your base branch for this release was not `master`, change the target branch for the PR to be your base branch.
 * Perform a complete test:
   - `tox`
 * Perform any other tests you wish, e.g.